 Instead of arguing or refusing or even being excited about the idea, Eric sent me a blank email with several digital photographs as requested.
-I hadn’t thought I needed to specify not to send over wedding pics with the ex-wife very obviously cropped out, but I didn’t complain since I was so tickled with his cooperation.
+I hadn’t thought I needed to specify not to send over wedding pics with the ex-wife very obviously cropped out, but I didn’t complain since he was cooperating.
 I couldn't believe how easy this was.
 No need for all my prep work (crafting counter-arguments, threats, and bribes).
-I immediately set to work on Eric's eHarmony profile, being careful to answer the excruciatingly long personality profile honestly but without alienating him from all decent prospects, which turned out to be a pretty tricky balancing act.
+I immediately set to work on Eric's eHarmony profile, being careful to answer the excruciatingly long personality profile honestly but without alienating him from all decent prospects, which turned out to be a pretty thin line.

 A former pro-wrestler, Eric was, at the time of The Intervention, a self-proclaimed hermit living with four cats, each of which was an apology gift leftover from previous relationships.
 He didn’t enjoy gatherings of more than two or three people because two in every three people annoy him.
-In shock that his marriage to an alcoholic stripper had ended in disappointment, Eric had recently sworn off a social life of any sort.
+Following his divorce, Eric had sworn off a social life of any sort.
 He had also sworn off razors.
 The bearded loner shit suited Eric well until Molly and I met and befriended him at a Halloween party and decided, as women are wont to do, to change him.

-He looked a lot like Stephen Baldwin when Stephen Baldwin was on Survivor and at the time had never, ever dated a female who was not a stripper.
-He claimed that this was not by choice, but by chance - which made sense since strip clubs are one of the few public places he frequents.
+Eric looked a lot like Stephen Baldwin when Stephen Baldwin was on Survivor and at the time had never, ever dated a female who was not a stripper.
+He claimed that this was not by choice, but by chance--which made sense since strip clubs were one of the few public places he frequented.
 He refused to talk on the phone unless it was via text message yet he wondered why he couldn’t get a girlfriend that didn’t have a parole officer or unresolved daddy issues.
-His good points, which I, as his matchmaker, tried to focus on were his good sense of humor, his steady albeit boring job, and the fact that he was far too lazy to ever bother cheating on a girl.
+His good points, which I, as his matchmaker, tried to focus on were his good sense of humor, his steady (boring) job, and the fact that he was far too lazy to ever bother cheating on a girl.
 For his online dating profile, I suavely translated this into: loves to laugh, is settled in a career, and is a serial monogamist.

-I was not expecting to find many suitable matches for Eric even though my only criteria were (a) she is not bone chillingly hideous and (b) she is not severely mentally ill.
+I was not expecting to find many suitable matches for Eric even though my only criteria were (a) she was not bone chillingly hideous and (b) she was not severely mentally ill.
 When I saw how many matches were coming in (and actually responding to my flirtations) I knew I needed Molly’s help again.
 I called a business meeting early into the scouting process:

 “So Marisa,” Molly began, “I looked at some of your picks for Eric.
 Maybe I am missing the point of this exercise.
 What are we looking for?”